WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a minor release of an existing package.
+This is a medium release of an existing package.
 In this version I have:

-*    added check on score data in cnorm.betabinomial
-*    switch to rankByGroup in cnorm in case age variable is plausibly grouping variable
-*    bug in subtitles of plotPercentileSeries fixed
-*    adjusted output and model recommendations in cnorm.cv
-*    fixed legend in plotDensity()
-*    bug in predictRaw fixed, which caused plotDerivative to plot wrong results
-*    improved initial starting and control parameters in cnorm.betabinomial2
-*    bugs in diagnostics.betabinomial fixed
+*    fixed bugs
-*    vignettes revised
+*    added method for visual comparison of models
+*    added resampling for robust model coefficient estimation

 ## Test environments